Host terraria server on Linux server

 pull the image

-docker pull rathena/terraria
+docker pull rathena/terraria -

 run the server

-now here there might be some things to modifydocker run -d \ --name=terraria-server \ -p 7777:7777 \ -v ~/opt/terraria/server1:/config \ -e WORLD_NAME="MyWorld" \ -e MAX_PLAYERS=10 \ -e DIFFICULTY=2 \ --restart unless-stopped \ rathena/terraria
+now here there might be some things to modifydocker run -d \ --name=terraria-server \ -p 7777:7777 \ -v ~/opt/terraria/server1:/config \ -e WORLD_NAME="MyWorld" \ -e MAX_PLAYERS=10 \ -e DIFFICULTY=2 \ --restart unless-stopped \ rathena/terraria-

-is a default port for terraria server. if you are running more then one definitely change this. if not this is good. -
+-pshows witch ports to forward from container to real machine and7777is a default port for terraria server. if you are running more then one definitely change this. if not this is good. -

-on our server witch we initially crated, if you want to bind it somewhere else just change the~/opt/terraria/server1
+-vbinds/configsfolder on container to~/opt/terraria/server1on our server witch we initially crated, if you want to bind it somewhere else just change the~/opt/terraria/server1part to your desired path and again be careful with permeations. -

 - some other useful environmental variables are:

-: Sets the server’s port. again if you are running another server change the port witch it runs on here and port forwarded in-p
+-e PASSWORD="yourpassword"specifies password for the server-e SEED="worldseed": Specifies a seed for world generation.-e PORT=7777: Sets the server’s port. again if you are running another server change the port witch it runs on here and port forwarded in-pflag

-this ensures that after power out of restart or shut down server starts automatically if you don’t want that, delete it.- and
+--restart unless-stoppedthis ensures that after power out of restart or shut down server starts automatically if you don’t want that, delete it.- and

-this you don’t want to change, its a docker image witch container is created from.
+rathena/terrariathis you don’t want to change, its a docker image witch container is created from.

 -